-We found coliforms indicating the need to look for potential problems in water treatment or distribution.
+We found E. coli bacteria, indicating the need to look for potential problems in water treatment or distribution.
 When this occurs, we are required to conduct assessment(s) to identify problems and to correct any problems that were found during these assessments.

-During the past year we were required to conduct three Level 1 assessment(s).
-Three Level 1 assessment(s) were completed.
-In addition, we were required to take zero corrective actions and we completed zero of these actions.
+We were required to complete a Level 2 assessment because we found E. coli in our water system.
+In addition, we were required to take eight corrective actions and we completed eight of these actions.

-During the past year one level 2 assessment(s) were required to be completed for our water system.
-One level 2 assessment(s) were completed.
-In addition, we were required to take zero corrective actions and we completed zero corrected actions.
+During the past year two Level 2 assessment(s) were required to be completed for our water system.
+Two Level 2 assessment(s) were completed.
+In addition, we were required to take eight corrective actions and we completed eight of these actions.